Serving Personal Injury and Worker’s Compensation Clients across New Jersey and Pennsylvania with offices in Trenton, Bensalem, and Philadelphia

 Our personal injury team is lead by a New Jersey Certified Civil Trial Attorney.
 We believe in working closely with our clients, and that by keeping them informed and involved throughout the legal process, we can understand their exact needs and concerns, and work to secure the outcome which best meets those needs and concerns.

-To speak with our firm today in a free and confidential consultation regarding your accident injuries and options for recovering compensation, please contact us online, or through our Trenton, NJ office at (609) 528-2596.
+To speak with our firm today in a free and confidential consultation regarding your accident injuries and options for recovering compensation, please contact us online, or through our Hamilton, NJ office at (609) 528-2596.